ibm-cloud-docs/Cloudant/offerings/learning-center.md

 HTTP response codes show whether a request succeeds or not.
 Responses in the 200 range are successful.
 Responses in the 400 range are user errors (for example, invalid parameters), and responses in the 500 range are server-side errors.
 Additionally, you can see the full HTTP request and response by supplying the `-v` command-line option to `curl/acurl`.
 {: note}

 Also, updates to documents happen in their entirety or not at all.
-There's no API construct to modify part of a document.
+No API construct to modify part of a document exists.
 A whole document must be supplied to overwrite a previous revision.

 Finally, to delete a document, we use the DELETE method, so `-X DELETE`.
 We direct the request to the URL that includes the database name and document to be deleted, and critically, we also supply the rev - the revision of the document to delete.